 Children were recognised as victims of domestic abuse in their own right in the 2021 Domestic Abuse Act.

 Operation Encompass means that the police will share information with our school about all police attended Domestic Abuse incidents which involve any of our children PRIOR to the start of the next school day.

-Key Adult and Safeguarding Lead Nazya Ghalib and deputy Holly Page have attended an Operation Encompass briefing and completed the online Operation Encompass Key Adult training.
+Key Adult and Safeguarding Lead Nazya Ghalib and Deputies Michael Vincent and Holly Page have attended an Operation Encompass briefing and completed the online Operation Encompass Key Adult training.
 They have cascaded the principles of Operation Encompass to all other school staff and Governors.
-All schools staff and Governors can undertake the online training.
+All school staff have also undertaken training, and Governors can undertake training online.

 Our parents are fully aware that we are an Operation Encompass school and we ensure that when a new child joins our school the parents/carers are informed about Operation Encompass.